 Wait, what version of PHP should I be using?

-As of this writing, you should be using PHP version 7.1 or greater according to php.net.
+As of this writing, you should be using PHP version 7.4 or greater.